MohdTamimi1/ChatGPT-TaskManagementSystem/README.md

 - Get Todos: This function allows you to retrieve your list of tasks.
 You can see all the tasks you've added along with their priorities.
 - Add Todo: This function lets you add a new task to your list.
 You can specify the task and its priority level (low, medium, or high) the default is low.
 - Delete Todo: This function allows you to remove a task from your list.
 You need to specify the index of the task you want to delete.
+- Update Todo: This function lets you change the priority of a task in your list.
+You can set the new priority level to low, medium, or high.
+You need to specify the index of the task you want to update and the new priority level.